-There are numerous possible use cases for PKI-Enforced White Listing and other TrustCentral technologies in the fields of automotive, aviation, medical devices, etc. Using the technology of the Trust Stack the TrustCentral API will be offered to customers, such as software developers, Original Equipment Manufactures, governments and others.
+There are numerous possible use cases for PKI-Enforced White Listing and other TrustCentral technologies in the fields of automotive, aviation, medical devices, etc. Using the technology of its Building Blocks the TrustCentral API will be offered to customers, such as software developers, Original Equipment Manufactures, governments and others.
 Those customers will develop and implement solutions for their specific uses.

 Below are three use case examples of applying TrustCentral technology to the inter-networking of physical IoT devices that are incorporated into manufactured products, such as: buildings, automobiles, aircraft, medical devices and other products.
 These products are embedded with IoT devices such as control units, sensors, actuators, etc., each with network connectivity that enable these devices to collect and exchange data.